Football: Ajax open Champions League account with Lille thumping amid mass fan arrests

 The away supporters were arrested close to the Johan Cruyff Arena hours ahead of the Group H match, with the ANP national news agency reporting that fans were walking along the metro lines, forcing officials to halt rail traffic and evacuate two stations for a short while.

-The impressive win puts Erik ten Hag's side top of the group, level on three points with Valencia following their 1-0 win over Chelsea at Stamford Bridge.
+Erik ten Hag's side top the group after the impressive win, level on three points with Valencia following their 1-0 victory over Chelsea at Stamford Bridge, and comes despite the loss of star players Frenkie de Jong and Matthijs de Ligt in the summer.

+"We wanted to take all three points and get off to a good start," said Promes, a close-season signing from Sevilla.

+"Given the performances last season, the bar was set high, and people were asking if we could do it again this season.
+I think a 3-0 victory shows that we can."

 A frantic first half saw both sides hit each other with attack and counter-attack, and the hosts thought they had grabbed a 13th-minute lead when Hakim Ziyech brilliantly took Dusan Tadic's pass and fired off a powerful shot, only for the Moroccan to watch in anguish as the ball rattled out off the post and bar.